 The February Foundation is a provider of capital and core costs, particularly for small or minority charities where a small grant will make a big difference.
 It is is continuing to operate as normal.
 It's average grant is £5,000.

-The Persimmon Community Champions have funding of up to £1,000 available to groups or organisations that work with people aged over 70.
+The Persimmon Community Champions have funding of up to £1,000 available to groups or organisations.

 Yapp Charitable Trust

 The Yapp Charitable Trust, although they aren't providing any emergency Covid funding, offer grants to registered charities with a total annual expenditure of less than £40,000, to help pay running costs.
 They will not fund work that does not focus specifically on one of their priority groups.
 Grants are normally for a maximum of £3,000 per year and they will fund for up to three years.

 National Heritage Memorial Fund

 The National Heritage Memorial Fund (NHMF) has launched a new fund to provide project grants to support any heritage asset which is of outstanding importance to the national heritage and at risk due to the impact of coronavirus.